KristianLyng/varnishfoo/foovarnish.rst

 I accept pull requests (Before you ask, no, not blindly).
 Even though a chapter might be published on my blog - or on paper, it's never finished.

-My hope is that one day, this will be good enough that it will be worth printing as more than just a leaflet.
+I intend to cover as much Varnish-related content as possible, from administration to web development and infrastructure.
+And my hope is that one day, this will be good enough that it will be worth printing as more than just a leaflet.

 What is Varnish
 ---------------